-- Remove the grease drain plug, if supplied, (opposite the grease fitting) on the bottom of each bracket prior to lubricating the motor.
+- 9 4 5 Remove the grease drain plug, if supplied, (opposite the grease fitting) on the bottom of each bracket prior to lubricating the motor.

-The motor with regreasable bearing must be greased as instructed in Section 3 of this manual. - Replace the grease drain plug after greasing.

-- The motor shaft must be rotated a minimum of 15 times after greasing - Motor Shafts are to be rotated at least 15 revolutions manually every 3 months and additional grease added every nine months (see Section 3) to each bearing. - Bearings are to be greased at the time of removal from storage
+The motor with regreasable bearing must be greased as instructed in Section 3 of this manual.
+Replace the grease drain plug after greasing. - Motor Shafts are to be rotated at least 15 revolutions manually every 3 months and additional grease added every nine months (see Section 3) to each bearing.
+Bearings are to be greased at the time of removal from storage